 Personally, of course, I support the Church and endorse its position on gay marriage, because I have a testimony that the Church is led by Jesus Christ, who likewise showed great love and mercy towards those who sinned, and welcomed all to come unto Him, while still condemning sin.
-As clichéd as it is to say this, I do know and love people with same-sex attraction, both inside and out of the Church.
-In other words, “some of my best friends are gay.”
+As clichéd as it is to say this, I do know and associate with people with same-sex attraction, both inside and out of the Church.
 I’m not saying that to give my words any authority; just to indicate that my opinions aren’t coming from a position of absolute sheltered naïveté.
 I also know and love several people who have left the Church over this issue.
 In other words, “some of my best friends are apostates because of the Church’s position on gay marriage.”

 Let’s break it down: all sex outside of marriage is prohibited.
 Those sons and daughters of God who were born with heterosexual urges must, under the law of chastity, control those urges.
 Those sons and daughters of God born with homosexual urges must likewise control those urges, as dicated by the law of chastity.
 The difference, of course, is that the heterosexuals may have an opportunity to have a divinely sanctioned sexual relationship after marriage.
 Two groups, each born with sexual urges they must control, except one will never have the opportunity to satisfy those urges.
 I get it: that doesn’t seem fair at all.